 There are a few cases when your employer can’t prevent you from working from home, as lawyers interviewed by The Wall Street Journal note.

 If you have a disability that qualifies you to work from home under the Americans with Disabilities Act, your employer can get into trouble if they don’t allow you to work from home.
 If authorities consider your business nonessential — that is, you don’t provide vital products or services, such as groceries or banking — an employer can also run afoul of the law if they insist employees come into the office when the area is under quarantine or when people have been asked to shelter in place.

-Otherwise, your boss does have the right to deny your request to work from home or change your schedule.
-If that happens, you have a few options, including using your sick days or other time off to look for a new job.
+Otherwise, your boss does have the right to deny your telecommuting request or change your schedule.
+If that happens, you have a few options, including using your sick days or other time off to look for a new job or to follow up on a job offer.
 It’s up to you to decide whether you want to stick around or if you’re better off moving on.

 Then, as you get ready to ask your boss to let you adopt a more flexible schedule or to work from home, approach it like you approached your job interview.
 Highlight why having you work remotely is best for the company rather than focusing on how it can help you.

 Your boss will probably worry about common challenges of working from home.
 Make sure they know you have a plan.
 The more detailed and specific your plan for working remotely, the more open your boss might be to a trial period.